Hip pain can manifest in a variety of ways, whether it be from working out or through an injury sustained in an auto accident.

 Although these two ways of injuring the hip are on opposite ends of the spectrum, the common factor in both is the fact that pain may be present.
 Upon injury, ask yourself these vital questions:

 - Did you hear a popping sound?

 - Is there swelling or bruising?

 - Can you bear weight on your leg?

 If any of these symptoms are present, you should seek medical attention right away.
 When you begin a new workout regime, hip pain can present as a result of your level of activity.
 Here’s why, and how to relieve it:

 Hip Pain As A Result of Physical Activity

-If your hip pain occurs following a new activity, but you are able to go about your day, implementing the RICE method after working out may help to alleviate your hip pain symptoms.
+If your hip pain occurs following a new activity, but you can go about your day, implementing the RICE method after working out may help to alleviate your hip pain symptoms.
 The RICE method includes rest, ice, compression, and elevation.
-With this method as well as a few weeks’ time, your body will adjust to your new workout regime and your hip pain should decrease.
+With this method as well as a few weeks, your body will adjust to your new workout regime, and your hip pain should decrease.

 However, if your hip pain does not decrease, seeking care from a medical professional may be necessary.
 A medical professional can address the symptoms and create a course of action and possibly even recommend physical therapy.